Search engine optimisation (SEO)

 What is voice search?

-Speech recognition technology on smartphones and other devices allow users to search by saying terms out loud instead of typing their queries.
+Voice search uses speech recognition on smartphones and other devices.
+It lets users search by speaking their queries instead of typing them.
 The most commonly used examples of voice search applications include:

 • Siri (developed by Apple)